 Gray began to recount a meeting he attended at the Pentagon in 1965.
 Gray, then a newly promoted commander, was called to the meeting by Captain James Moore, a special assistant to the CNO.
 Moore, a short, thin, gruff former combat submariner, told Gray that the CNO wanted him to attend a meeting with a FBN official.

 The federal drug agent came to the Pentagon to brief Moore on the vicious murder of Fay in Mexico.
 The CNO was furious about the murder and he was dissatisfied with the Naval Investigative Service's report, which concluded that Fay was the victim of a random robbery-murder, suspect or suspects unknown.
-The CNO wanted action.
+With the new information from the BDN, the CNO wanted action.
 His order to send for "the frogman," whom he considered his personal troubleshooter, was a clear indication of that.

 Fay provided valuable assistance to the FBN by coordinating the tracking of the drug smugglers’ ships at sea by the U.S. Navy’s ships and aircraft, FBN Special Agent Tom Cobb told Moore and Gray.